Apply for Financial Aid

 Additional Note: Classes taken that are not required in the student’s major will not be covered by federal financial aid.

-Step 1 – Apply for a Federal Student Aid PIN
+Step 1 – Create a Federal Student Aid ID

 Step 2 – Gather Required Info to Apply